“Apartments for 2-7 in a historic waterfront Palazzo close to Piazza San Marco, at the mouth of the Grand Canal”

-Canella is the largest apartment with 3 bedrooms (a double, twin and a single) plus internal stairs to a converted attic space with twin beds, which also comes in handy as a playspace.
+Canella is the largest apartment with three bedrooms (a double, twin and a single) plus internal stairs to a converted attic space with twin beds, which also comes in handy as a playspace.
 Hayez and Borsato both have a second bedroom which can be set up as a twin.
 Hayez and Canella both have a bathtub.
 Lipparini hasa daybed in the living suitable for a child.

 Kids Activities on site:

 - Airport: 1 hour

 The apartments are on Venice's Grand Canal, near San Marco Piazza.

 Fly into Venice Marco Polo (13km) or Treviso Airport (30km); both have regular flights and easy access to central Venice.

 From the Airport

 Visitors arriving at Marco Polo can take the Alilaguna shared taxi-boat straight from the airport to the San Marco jetty, or a private water taxi to the Westin Europa & Regina dock (enquire when booking).
 It's also possible to take a regular bus service/taxi to Piazzale Roma (approx 40-minute drive) and walk or take a vaporetto (waterbus) down the Grand Canal (towards San Marco) and get off at the San Marco Giardinetti stop.